Jonathan Schoop Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.32 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.

-- The Orioles rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Orioles pitchers combine to give up 27 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Rodriguez gets the start for the Orioles, his fourth of the season.
-He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.
+- Gibson makes the start for the Orioles, his sixth of the season.
+He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.

-- In his most recent time out -- in relief on Friday -- the righty threw 2/3 innings against the Detroit Tigers while surrendering hits.
+- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Detroit Tigers while giving up hits.

-- The 23-year-old has a 6.91 ERA and 11.9 strikeouts per nine innings across three games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.